Pungyeon/clean-go-article/README.md

 ###  Naming

 #### Comments
 First things first: I want to address the topic of comments.
-Unecessary comments are the biggest indicator of code smell.
+Unnecessary comments are the biggest indicator of code smell.
 Comments are usually added into a code base, because something is so unclear, that it's deemed necessary to explain with a comment.
 Of course, this is not always the case.
 In Go, all according to `gofmt` all public variables and functions, should be annotated.
 I think this is absolutely fine, as this makes documentation easy.
 However, I therefore always want to distinguish between comments which enable auto-generated documentation and all other comments.
 Annotation comments, for documentation, should be written like documentation.
 They should be high level and concern the logical implementation as little as possible, other than on the highest abstraction level.

 The reasoning behind this, is that there are other ways to explain code and ensure that code is being written comprehensibly and expressively.
 If the code is neither of the two, some people find it acceptable to replace this, with a comment explaining the logic.
 The matter of the fact is, that most people will not read comments, because it's very intrusive to the experience of reading code.
 However, let's start from the beginning.
 Bad comments: